-To bypass this limitation set by the target, you can provide two switches:
+To bypass this limitation set by the target, you can provide two options:

-- --safe-url: Url address to visit frequently during testing. - --safe-freq: Test requests between two visits to a given safe url.
+- --safe-url: URL address to visit frequently during testing. - --safe-freq: Test requests between two visits to a given safe URL.

 This way, sqlmap will visit every a predefined number of requests a certain safe URL without performing any kind of injection against it.